 We aim to support authors who may struggle to get good results published because their written English or the presentation of their results is not of a sufficient standard.
 We do not, therefore, encourage rejection of a manuscript on the basis of the standard of English alone, unless it is of very poor quality or the authors have had an opportunity to improve the manuscript but have not met the required standard.
 At the same time, Editors and reviewers should not be expected to copy edit the language themselves.
 Instead, we recommend that Editors advise authors to make improvements to the English language as part of their revisions or before sending for review, if necessary.

-To assist authors in addressing language concerns, we have collated free resources and advice on how to prepare the language in their manuscript.
-Authors can also use any reputable English language editing service, such as those provided by our affiliates Nature Research Editing Service and American Journal Experts.
-BMC authors are entitled to a 10% discount on their first submission to either of these services.
+To assist authors in addressing language concerns, we have collated resources and advice on how to prepare the language in their manuscript.
+Authors can also use any reputable English language editing service, such as those provided by our Springer Nature Author Services All users are entitled to a 15% discount on these services.
 Please note that the use of an editing service is at the author's own expense, and is neither a requirement nor a guarantee of publication.